Skip to main content

 Reinforce therapy skills at home

-Ask your child's therapist what skills you can practice together.
-Many CBT techniques—deep breathing, thought challenging, gradual exposure—work best with consistent practice outside the therapy room.
+Ask your child's therapist what you can practice together at home.
+Many CBT skills—deep breathing, challenging worried thoughts, gradually facing fears—work best with regular practice outside the therapy room.

 Use personalized stories to bridge the gap

-Between weekly sessions, nightly personalized stories keep your child engaged with themes of courage, emotional regulation, and problem-solving.
-When a story character practices the same coping skills your child is learning in therapy, it reinforces those skills in a context that feels safe and enjoyable.
+Between weekly sessions, nightly personalized stories keep your child connected to themes of courage, managing emotions, and problem-solving.
+When a story character practices the same coping skills your child is learning in therapy, it reinforces those skills in a way that feels safe and enjoyable.
 This is where HeroMe's personalized storytelling can complement professional care.

 Model healthy anxiety management

-Children learn more from what they see than what they are told.
-When you narrate your own experience of managing worry—“I was nervous about that meeting, but I took some deep breaths and it went fine”—you teach your child that anxiety is universal and manageable.
+Your child learns more from what they see you do than what you tell them to do.
+When you share your own experience of handling worry—“I was nervous about that meeting, but I took some deep breaths and it went fine”—you show your child that anxiety is something everyone feels and everyone can manage.

 How Do You Find the Right Professional Help?

-Finding a good therapist can feel daunting.
-These organizations can help you get started:
+Finding the right therapist can feel daunting.
+These organizations are good places to start:

 Important: This guide is not a diagnostic tool.
-It is designed to help you recognize when professional evaluation may be warranted.
+It is here to help you recognize when a professional evaluation might be the right next step.
 Only a qualified healthcare provider can diagnose an anxiety disorder.
 If your child is in crisis, contact the 988 Suicide & Crisis Lifeline (call or text 988) or go to your nearest emergency room.

 Frequently Asked Questions